[Updated] August 2019 by Sid

-I went hunting for some “legal” disclaimers, those written by lawyers or for legal policy style blogs and found Rutgers Business School Blog disclaimer:
+Usually, “legal” disclaimers, are those written by lawyers or for legal policy style blogs such as the one you can find in the US’ Small Business Administration disclaimer:

-While not filled with legaleeze, it’s simple deniability of responsibility for blog content and comments is nice.
+While not filled much with legalese, it’s simple deniability of responsibility for blog content and comments is nice.
 It’s easy to read and does the job.

-The Intellectual Property Law Blog has all the legaleeze that would be appropriate with such a titled blog:
+The Intellectual Property Law Blog has all the legalese that would be appropriate with such a titled blog:

 These Terms and Conditions of Use apply to you when you view, access or otherwise use the blog located at www.intellectualpropertylawblog.com (the “blog”).
 The blog is owned by Sheppard Mullin Richter & Hampton LLP (“Sheppard Mullin”).
 We grant you a nonexclusive, nontransferable, limited right to access, use and display the blog and the materials provided hereon, provided that you comply fully with these Terms and Conditions of Use.

-eNidhi India-Blog’s disclaimer is a numbered list that also covers content, comments, copyright, names and logos, images, and more, combining all policies into a disclaimer.
-Three interesting sections covered content, compensation for damages incurred for following the blogger’s advice, and a disclosure on the “commercial interest” of the blog:
+Just One Way Ticket is a travel blog which, while less formal, also covers content, comments, copyright, names and logos, images, and more, combining all policies into a disclaimer.
+Some interesting sections covered content, compensation for damages incurred for following the blogger’s advice, and a disclosure on the “commercial interest” of the blog: